jprivillaso/react-smart-countdown/README.md

 # React Smart Countdown

 This project aims to create a countdown timer using React.
-The main purpose is to see the latest React features, specially using hooks such as `useState` and `useContext` with a Provider pattern.
+The main purpose is to see the latest React features, specially using hooks such as `useState` with a Context Provider pattern.

 <p align="center">
   <img width="auto" height="auto" src="https://media0.giphy.com/media/H1RnsoNMfy6BWKcEx6/giphy.gif">